Kenneth Agyei Kuranchie: Politics

 In June 2020 Kuranchie contested in the Parliamentary Primaries of the New Patriotic Party to represent the Okaikoi North Constituency in Ghana's parliamentary elections but lost to Fuseini Issah the incumbent member of parliament at the time.

+In June 2023, he filed a suit against Former President John Dramani Mahama, the presidential candidate of the opposition National Democratic Congress (NDC.) on the basis that he (Mahama) is not qualified to contest in the 2024 elections.
+Mr Kuranchie said he wanted the Supreme Court to agree that the presidential term was four years and that once a president was out of office, he was still an employee of the state.

 Personal life

-Kuranchie is married with four children.
+Kuranchie is peacefully married with four children.